HTML to PDF C# Conversion

 HTML

 The provided HTML works, but is hardly best practice.
-We found this example to be very helpful in our understanding of a neat and tidy way to lay out multipage HTML content.
+We advise to adjust the media attribute like the following example.
+Such a neat and tidy way to lay out multipage HTML content.

 <!DOCTYPE html>